 The PD10 pistol from Avidity Arms has generated a lot of interest from shooters looking for a medium sized, thin combat handgun.
 It is very close to production, and the final form is looking good.
 Rob Pincus, a firearms trainer and one of the driving forces behind this pistol, had the gun on the range at Industry Day, plus several of the guns were on display at the Eagle booth of the show.

 The gun feels good in my hand, though the rear hump toward the bottom of the grip does feel a little large in my small to medium sized hands.
 Otherwise, I like it a lot.
 It points very well for me.
 As I’ve reported previously, this 9mm uses single stack Chip McCormick magazines for 10+1 rounds before a reload.

 Korth is a German company known for making high end wheel guns since the ’50s.
 The guns are not cheap and have been relatively difficult to obtain in the United States.
 However, Korth has teamed up with Nighthawk Custom, and the guns are much easier to obtain.

 Two of the revolvers, the Mongoose and the Super Sport, are both .357 Magnum revolvers.
 Neither has any work on them done by Nighthawk Custom, though they are inspected by the Nighthawk tesm prior to being shipped to any customer.

-The Skyhawk, however, is customized by Nighthawk.
+The Skyhawk (formerly known as the Sky Marshal), however, is customized by Nighthawk.
 This 9mm revolver cannot be imported with a 2″ barrel “because rules.”
 (Seriously – US laws and ATF rules on the importation of firearms prevent the importation of this $1,700 handgun with a 2″ barrel.)
 Nighthawk custom cuts the barrel to 2″ and gives it a target crown.